yangbiny/JetBrains-Alfred-WorkFlow/README.md

 You can double-click to modify it to your favorite keyword

 ### The workflow package in the code comes from Alfred official

+### Issues
+If you cannot find the newly created project after the update, or cannot switch the project, please use tool -> Create Commend-Line Launcher in IDEA to recreate the command tool.